 The Monte Carlo portfolio simulation tool provides a means to test long term expected portfolio growth and portfolio survival based on withdrawals.
 The following simulation models are supported for portfolio returns:

 Periodic contributions and withdrawals are supported, and the amounts can be adjusted for the simulated inflation.
 For withdrawals the tool also supports withdrawing a fixed percentage from the portfolio periodically, or withdrawing a variable percentage based on remaining life expectancy.
 Fixed percentage based withdrawals can be smoothed with spending rules.
 Rolling average spending rule calculates the withdrawal amount as a percentage of the rolling average portfolio balance, and geometric spending rule calculates a weighted sum of the prior period's spending level adjusted for inflation and the percentage of the current portfolio balance where the former is multiplied by the smoothing rate and the latter by one minus the smoothing rate.
-For life expectancy based withdrawals the current age is a required parameter, and the age is assumed to increased by 1 before the end of the first simulated year, i.e., if the current age is 70, then the first year's withdrawal is based on remaining life expectancy at age 71.
+For life expectancy based withdrawals the current age is a required parameter, and the age is assumed to increase by 1 before the end of the first simulated year, i.e., if the current age is 70, then the first year's withdrawal is based on remaining life expectancy at age 71.
 If the withdrawal frequency is not annual, then the percentage is adjusted automatically, e.g., quarterly withdrawals would use one quarter of the annual percentage amount (one divided by remaining life expectancy).
-Life expectancy tables are based on IRS Publication 590-B. For percentage based withdrawals the tool displays the withdrawals both in nominal dollars and present dollars per the simulated inflation model.
+Life expectancy tables are based on IRS Publication 590-B. For percentage based withdrawals the tool displays the withdrawals both in nominal dollars and in present dollars per the simulated inflation model.